DarthKrayt333/HMSTHModdingTool/README.md

 ### Why 22050 Hz?

-To make Audio file smaller, just in case that it doesn't get over the game's maximum memory limit.
+To make the Audio file smaller, just in case that it doesn't get over the game's maximum memory limit.

 ### Using the same sample rate ensures: